Narayan Meghaji Lokhande: Social contribution

-Narayan Meghaji Lokhande was a prominent colleague of Mahatma Jotirao Phule.
+Narayan Meghaji Lokhande was a prominent colleague of Mahatma Jyotiba Phule and a member of Satyashodhak Samaj.
 He was born in a Mali family from Kanhersar in Pune district.
 He had been educated up to high school.
 His wife's name was Gopikabai and had a son named Gopinath.
 He learned of the Satyashodhak movement early enough to become a member in its second year in 1874.

 Lokhande is acclaimed as the Father of the Trade Union Movement in India.
 From 1880 onwards he took over the management of Deenbandhu which was published from Mumbai.
 At this time he also quit his job as head clerk in a cotton mill in Mumbai and founded Millhands' Association, devoting himself fully to social service.

 Along with Lokhande, Phule also addressed the meetings of the textile workers in Bombay.
 It is significant that before Phule and his colleagues Krishnarao Bhalekar and Lokhande tried to organise the peasants and the workers, no such attempt was made by any organisation to redress their grievances.
 Lokhande started the first labour association in India — 'Bombay Mill Hands Association'.

 Some of the rights mill workers got because of N M Lokhande were: